hsos-ai-lab/agri-gaia-platform/README.md

 We support three different kinds of SSL certificates with appropriate overrides in the [docker-compose-overrides](./docker-compose-overrides) directory:

--   [Self-signed](./docker-compose-overrides/self-signed.yml): These [wildcard certificates](./config/traefik/certs/wildcard) for `*.agri-gaia.localhost` and `*.agri-gaia.dev` are used in development.
-They are based on elliptic curves over a 384 bit prime field (secp384r1) and [generated](./config/traefik/certs/self-signed/wildcard/generate.sh) using OpenSSL.
+-   [Self-signed](./docker-compose-overrides/self-signed.yml): These [wildcard certificates](./secrets/certs/self-signed) for `*.agri-gaia.localhost` and `*.agri-gaia.dev` are used in development.
+They are based on elliptic curves over a 384 bit prime field (secp384r1) and [generated](./secrets/certs/self-signed/generate.sh) using OpenSSL.
--   [Issued](./docker-compose-overrides/issued.yml): Trusted SSL certificate issued by a certificate authority other than Let's Encrypt.
+-   [Issued](./docker-compose-overrides/issued.yml): Trusted SSL [wildcard or multi-domain certificates](./secrets/certs/issued) issued by a certificate authority other than Let's Encrypt.
 As for self-signed certificates, the name of the certificate and key must start with the `PROJECT_BASE_URL` (see [.env](./.env)) and end with `.key` or `.crt`.
 This is dictated by the overrides in [docker-compose-overrides](./docker-compose-overrides).
--   [Let's Encrypt](./docker-compose-overrides/lets-encrypt.yml): Traefik as our reverse proxy supports automatic Let's Encrypt certificate acquisiton and renewal as part of its built-in ACME (_Automatic Certificate Management Environment_) functionality.
+-   Let's Encrypt [DNS-01](./docker-compose-overrides/lets-encrypt-dns.yml)/[HTTP-01](./docker-compose-overrides/lets-encrypt-http.yml) via free [Duck DNS](`https://www.duckdns.org`) domain: Traefik as our reverse proxy supports automatic Let's Encrypt wildcard certificate acquisiton and renewal as part of its built-in ACME (_Automatic Certificate Management Environment_) functionality.
+Certificates and private keys are stored in [`acme.json`](./secrets/certs/acme) within the `secrects` directory.
 -   [External Account Binding (EAB)](./docker-compose-overrides/http-acme-aeb.yml): This method also uses Traefik's ACME capabilities but with a custom Certificate Authority (CA).
-Certificate acquisition and renewal are perfomed over HTTP instead of DNS.

 #### Startup